SciML/sciml.ai/_posts/2018-1-24-Parameters.md

 we will be having a SoCal Julia meetup at the University of California, Irvine.
 Katharine Hyatt will be giving a talk with titled "Using Julia to Develop New Methods for Non-Equilibrium Statistical Mechanics".
-Additionally, Chris Rackauckas will be giving a talk titled ""How Multiprecision Leads to More Efficient and More Robust PDE Solvers""
+Additionally, Chris Rackauckas will be giving a talk titled "How Multiprecision Leads to More Efficient and More Robust PDE Solvers".
+If you are in the area and would like to give a talk, please contact the organizers.

 # In development